‘Massive enemy attack’: Russia pounds Ukraine’s Kyiv, killing one

 The Ukrainian capital’s Mayor Vitaly Klitschko says a pregnant woman is among several injured and hospitalised.

-A “massive” Russian attack on Kyiv has killed one person and wounded at least 15 others, Ukraine’s state emergency service said.
+A “massive” Russian attack on Kyiv has killed one person and wounded at least 24, Ukraine’s state emergency service said.

 More than 40 people also had to be rescued as a result of the overnight assault into Friday, it added, with fires or damage to residential buildings reported in eight of the Ukrainian capital’s 10 districts.